dspani/covid19/README.md

 ## Goals:
 The goals of this project were for us to gain knowledge in the cloud while providing a relevant and useful service.\
-We wanted to provide current information on the growing epidemic and every once a day, showed official information through the easy and simple notifications emails or/and text messages so people can acknowledge the danger that is the coronavirus.
+We wanted to provide current information on the growing epidemic and every once a day, notifications give simple, official information through email or/and text messages so people can acknowledge the danger that is the coronavirus.

 ## Desired User Experience: